 Anything that shouldn’t be in the sewers can cause an obstruction, potentially causing water to back-up and flood into homes.
 It costs local authorities around £70 million every year to remove 300,000 blockages caused by items that shouldn’t be there.

 It’s estimated that there are at least 200 million rats living in sewers in the UK.
 These sewer rats, also known as street rats or Norway rats, happily live in the underground network of tunnels, where they can easily move about, forage and breed.
 As creatures of habit, sewer rats establish and explore trackways through pipes, which they mark with their urine.

 Sewer rats are tough and resilient creatures.
 They can go without food for four days and survive being flushed down a toilet.
 As strong swimmers, their legs make great paddles and their long tails serve as rudders for steering.
 They can tread water for up to three days, swim for up to a mile and hold their breath for three minutes.

 Populations of sewer rats converge near urban areas, as there’s more food waste for them to consume that collects near drainpipes.
 If food sources dry out, rats will even eat faecal matter.

 With their hinged ribcages allowing for easy movement through pipes, it’s not unheard of for sewer rats to find their way into your toilet bowl, although, thankfully, this is a rare occurrence!

-Rise of the super rat
+The Rise of the Super Rat?

 The average adult brown rat measures around 40cm in length and weighs about 350-500g.
 Recently, there has been an increase in sightings of rats much bigger than this, often resembling the size of a cat or small dog.
 In particular, a large rat measuring four feet long was discovered near a children’s playground in London.